riatelab/distanamo/README.md

 ### Generating image points from a durations matrix between all the points

-Optionally you can provide a matrix of durations between all the points as well as the positions of the source points and use the `dc_generate_positions_from_durations` function to generate the image points.
+Optionally you can provide a matrix of travel times between all the points as well as the positions of the source points and use the `dc_generate_positions_from_durations` function to generate the image points.

-This function will perform Principal Coordinates Analysis (PCoA, a form a Multidimensional scaling) on the duration matrix to generate the positions of the points in a 2D space.
+This function will perform Principal Coordinates Analysis (PCoA, a form a Multidimensional scaling) on the durations matrix to generate the positions of the points in a 2D space.
 It will then adjust these points (using an affine or a Euclidean transformation) to the source points to generate the final image points that can be used to create the interpolation grid.

-The cartogram obtained by this method qualifies the *global accessibility* (or the *multipolar accessibility*) of a territory.
+The cartogram obtained by this method qualifies the *global accessibility* (or the *multipolar accessibility*) of a territory by visualizing the travel times between all pairs of locations.

 ```R
 # Read source points and layer to be deformed